apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/diy-with-openapi.md

 ## Final thoughts

 As someone who's built developer programs, I know this stuff is hard.
 Asking every developer to build thier own SDK feels like punting the problem instead of solving it for your community.
-If you've chosen this path and want to share your experience please [contact us](mailto:sid.maestre@apimatic.io), we'd love to hear how it was recieved by your developers.
+If you've chosen this path and want to share your experience, start a conversation on [GitHub discussions](https://github.com/apimatic/apimatic-sdks-io/discussions), we'd love to hear how it was recieved by your developers.